0xKYC/.github/profile/README.md

     <br />
     <a href="https://docs.0xkyc.id/">View Documentation</a>
     <br />
-    Contact us at support@0xkyc.id
+    Contact our dev <a href="https://x.com/adag1oeth">adag1o</a>
   </p>
 </div>

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+0xKYC is now open source and looking for contributors to help build the first fully private, open-source, and free solution for proof of personhood and uniqueness verification.

-At 0xKYC, we create an onchain KYC check to verify if a user is OFAC-sanctioned without showing their name onchain and we verify if they are unique and don't have duplicate accounts - the latter flow does not require an ID and only requires biometric verification, discover more at docs.0xkyc.id
+At 0xKYC, we create an onchain KYC check to verify if a user is OFAC-sanctioned without showing their name onchain and we verify if they are unique and don't have duplicate accounts – the latter flow does not require an ID and only requires biometric verification, discover more at docs.0xkyc.id.

 Our soulbound tokens contain a zero-knowledge proof that confirms an individual is over 18 years of age, is not sanctioned, and is not on any known fraud wallet address lists.
-We added uniqueness verification (to verify users across different wallets and on Discord), we'll add full KYC verification.
+We added uniqueness verification (to verify users across different wallets and on Discord), and we'll add full KYC verification.

 There are multiple use cases for our solution: uniqueness verification for airdrops, mints and Web3 Gaming, checking the source of funds-in and funds-out, OFAC compliance for DeFi protocols and DAO governance security!